CIMR-Algos/SeaIceThickness_ATBD_V2/README.md

 An HTML build of the ATBD is [online](https://cimr-algos.github.io/SeaIceThickness_ATBD_V2/intro.html).

+> [!IMPORTANT]
+> This ATBD was developed in the CIMR DEVALGO project.
+It is being further developed in the [CIMR L2PAD](https://github.com/CIMR-L2PAD).

+More information on the DEVALGO study and other ATBDs it produced is available from [CIMR-Algos](https://github.com/CIMR-Algos).

 ## Building the ATBD

 To build the ATBD, you will need to have Python installed on your system.
 You can install the required Python packages by running: